garygr2002/Rebalance/README.md

 ### Number

 The ticker number begins in column 9, and may be up to 4 characters long.
-Its value is constrained to a non-negative integer.
+Its content is constrained to a non-negative integer.
 This number may uniquely identify the ticker within some institutions, but its existence and meaning is not assumed to be universal at all institutions.
 Assuming a ticker number does not exist, I recommend the user make up a unique ticker number to pair with the symbol.
 The software only uses the ticker number to help identify tickers in rebalance reports.

 ### Name

 The ticker name begins in column 14, and may be up to 42 characters long.
-Its value is not constrained.
+Its content is not constrained.
 The ticker name helps identify the ticker in rebalance reports.
 I recommend that the name be unique, and describe the ticker in an identifiable way.
 The ticker name should match the corresponding field in the holding file.
 The holding file is where the ticker receives its value.

 ### Minimum

 The minimum investment begins in column 58, and is up to 10 characters long.
-Its value is constrained to a number, possibly with a decimal point.
+Its content is constrained to a number, possibly with a decimal point.
 The ticker minimum is a currency-denominated minimum investment in the ticker.
 In its effort to rebalance an account, the software will place either no value in any ticker, or not less than this minimum.
 Non-balanceable debts may be specified with a negative minimum, which we assume to be a credit limit.
 Although some institutions place limitations only on initial investments in a fund, the software currently assumes that minimums are applicable to all future transfers into, or out of a fund.
 An investor may also arbitrarily opt for a self-imposed minimum in any fund.
 Use this field to do that.

 ### Preferred Rounding